Rusi Taleyarkhan

-Rusi P. Taleyarkhan is a nuclear engineer and former academic fraudster who has been a faculty member in the Department of Nuclear Engineering at Purdue University since 2003.
+Rusi P. Taleyarkhan is a nuclear engineer and has been a faculty member in the Department of Nuclear Engineering at Purdue University since 2003.
 Prior to that, he was on staff at the Oak Ridge National Laboratory (ORNL) in Oak Ridge, Tennessee.
 He obtained his Bachelor of Technology degree in mechanical engineering from the Indian Institute of Technology, Madras in 1977 and MS and PhD (Nuclear Engineering and Science) degrees from Rensselaer Polytechnic Institute (RPI) in 1978 and 1982 respectively.
 He also holds an MBA (Business Administration) from RPI.

 In 2008, he was judged guilty of research misconduct for "falsification of the research record" by a Purdue review board.

 Sonofusion work and controversy

 In 2002, while a senior scientist at ORNL, Taleyarkhan published a paper on fusion achieved by bombarding a container of liquid solvent with strong ultrasonic vibrations, a process known as sonofusion or bubble fusion.
 In theory, the vibrations collapsed gas bubbles in the solvent, heating them to temperatures high enough to fuse hydrogen atoms and release energy.
 Following his move from Oak Ridge to Purdue in 2003, Taleyarkhan published additional papers about his research in this area.

 Numerous other scientists, however, were not able to replicate Taleyarkhan's work, including in published articles in Physical Review Letters from the University of Göttingen, from UCLA, from University of Illinois, from former colleagues at Oak Ridge National Labs, and a study funded by the Office of Naval Research in the University of California.

 Taleyarkhan's results were reportedly repeated by Edward Forringer of LeTourneau University in Taleyarkhan's own labs at Purdue in November 2006.
 Purdue decided at that time not to further investigate the initial narrowly defined charges of misconduct against Taleyarkhan made by other members of the Purdue Faculty.

 The Chronicle of Higher Education, however, has noted some problems with the verification.
 "During this time, Dr. Taleyarkhan says, two more scientists came into his laboratory and independently verified bubble fusion.
 Dr. Taleyarkhan contends that both were experts and did their work independently of him.
 But in interviews, both researchers contradict aspects of that account.
 One of those scientists, Edward R. Forringer, a professor of physics at LeTourneau University, in Texas, says he is certainly not an expert.
 Nonetheless, he says he is confident that his results do support the reality of bubble fusion."
-Forringer, however, did not publish his purported confirmation in any refereed journal.